2021 Best Colleges for Computer Science in North Carolina

 Computer Science is a popular major and North Carolina is the 5th most popular state for students studying this major.
-2,264 of the 44,313 Computer Science degrees awarded last year were given by colleges in North Carolina.
-With so many choices it can be difficult finding the best choice.
-This year's Best Colleges for Computer Science in North Carolina ranking analyzed 16 colleges and universities that offer a bachelor's degree in computer science.
-We look at over 20 factors to determine the top 2 schools for Computer Science students in North Carolina.
+2,416 of the 47,437 Computer Science diplomas earned last year were given by colleges in North Carolina.
+With so many choices it can be difficult finding the best fit for you.
+This year's Best Colleges for Computer Science in North Carolina ranking analyzed 13 colleges and universities that offer a bachelor's degree in computer science.
+We look at over 20 factors to determine the top 15% of schools for Computer Science students in North Carolina.

 Choosing a Great Computer Science School